Nim Metaprogramming - Macro Tutorial

 Our root node in the input AST is a statement list.

-So for each node in the statement, we test if the node kind is equal to nnkIntLit
+So for each node in the statement, we test if the node kind is equal to nnkIntLit.
+We get their value with the attribute node.intVal.

 I present down my first macro as an example.
 I want to print the memory layout of a given type.
 My goal is to find misaligned fields making useless unocuppied memory in a type object definition.
 This happens when the attributes have types of different sizes.
 The order of the attributes then changes the memory used by an object.
 To deal with important chunks of memory, the processor stores an object and its attributes with some rules.